Over the last few years, there has been a lot of conversation around the sales…

 The way forward for mining companies to improve co-operation among departments, providing all with real-time data, analyses, reports, and projections is by increasing investments in digital technologies.
 As the field operations have used machine-and-sensing technologies to accomplish their tasks, so too can the Office of Finance accelerate and optimize corporate and department decision-making, using the latest IBP software solutions, hosted in the Cloud.

 For these IBP platforms, mastering and unifying data to provide integrated planning across multiple time horizons will reduce data-collection tasks, and make the results verifiable and sound.
 Deliver the applications and data in visually pleasing and effective dashboards, and the way forward will be clear.
 Corporate and departmental decision-making made easier and more reliable by IBP platforms can raise mining companies to new heights.

-Join KPMG, Dundee Precious Metals, and Board International to discover how mining companies are using digital technologies by registering to the webinar, in partnership with MiningGlobal.com
+Join KPMG, Dundee Precious Metals, and Board International to discover how mining companies are using digital technologies by watching this on-demand webinar, in partnership with MiningGlobal.com